 Why you should mind the gap when using stops

-If you’re an experienced trader familiar with spread betting and CFDs, you’re probably familiar with stop-loss and limit orders.
+If you’re an experienced trader familiar with spread betting and CFDs, you’re probably familiar with Stop Loss and Take Profit orders.
 These tools are useful for limiting losses and protecting profits, but they aren’t infallible.

-You can adjust and cancel your stop and limit levels on open positions as long as you have sufficient funds to cover any increased margin requirement.
+You can adjust and cancel your target levels on open positions as long as you have sufficient funds to cover any increased margin requirement.

 Financial markets can be volatile.
 Changes are not always methodical, moving point-by-point at a moderate pace.
 Sometimes, massive gains or drops will occur within seconds, often in response to unexpected company news or global events.

-Gapping occurs when a market (commonly at opening but also sometimes intraday) moves from one price to another without moving through the prices in between, bypassing your stop-loss position.
+Gapping occurs when a market (commonly at opening but also sometimes intraday) moves from one price to another without moving through the prices in between, bypassing your stop level.

-For example, if you placed a stop-loss order on a long position at £100, and the price drops from £105 to £95 overnight, your stop-loss can only be executed at £95.
+For example, if you placed a Stop Loss on a long position at £100, and the price drops from £105 to £95 overnight, your stop can only be executed at £95.

-Your stop-loss can also be affected by slippage.
-This occurs during the trading day in periods of high volatility, when the market is moving so fast that your stop-loss order, once triggered, cannot be executed at the exact price you desire.
+Your stop can also be affected by slippage.
+This occurs during the trading day in periods of high volatility, when the market is moving so fast that your stop, once triggered, cannot be executed at the exact price you desire.
 Your position will instead be ‘stopped out’ at the best available price.

 All brokers offering leveraged products within the European Union are required by EU law to provide clients with negative balance protection ensuring clients do not lose more than the balance on their account.
 Note this applies to retail clients only, not those with professional classification.